The Ko'olau Collection

 Heavenly rays extend over the H-3 highway and the Ko'olau mountains.
 Towards the bottom, a small line of stairs can be seen winding along the edge of one of the thin ridges.
 Stairway to Heaven, almost 4,000 metal steps winding up to the summit, has gained fame for it's treacherous climb, and breathtaking views.
 Below, the tunnel of the H-3 emerges from the town of Honolulu, guiding drivers through the lush mountain views of Kaneohe.

-Evening light illuminates the vog-draped outlines of the Ko'olau mountains, as the Waianae Mountain range looms in the distance.
-Vog, a type of ashy cloud, blows across the ocean, carrying debris from the fiery volcanos on the Big Island.
-Here, mystical haze drapes the land once seen as a solid mass of hill, highlighting every intricate edge, and bringing an entire field of diversity to light.
+Evening light illuminates the vog draped outlines of the Ko'olau mountains, as the Waianae Mountain range looms in the distance.
+Vog, a type of ashy cloud comprised of debris from the fiery volcanos on the Big Island, is carried across the ocean when the southerly Kona winds blow.
+Here, this mystical haze drapes the land once seen as a solid mass of hills, highlighting every intricate edge, and bringing an entire field of diversity to light.

 A wellspring of fresh mountain water sweeps over moss cloaked stones.
 Along the sides, vibrant ferns wave gently in the morning breeze, soaking in the abundance.
-The waters are captured by the Ko'olau mountains, and flow along the stream bed, carrying life towards the farms and homes below.
+The Hawaiian word for water is Wai, and the Hawaiian word for wealth is Waiwai.
+Native Hawaiians recognized water as a great source of value, vital to growing food.
+Precious water is captured by the Ko'olau mountains, and carries life towards the farms and homes below.